Toll Caps in Privatized Road Networks: Discussion

 The following questions remain open.
 First, is there a (polynomial) algorithm that finds the optimal price cap for more general instances?
-In particular, for parallel networks with affine latency functions that have no full support Wardrop equilibrium.
+In particular, for parallel link networks with affine latency functions that have no full support Wardrop equilibrium.
 Secondly, we have provided an instance that shows that the flow at an optimal price cap can be $8/7$ times as costly as the optimal flow.
-Is this bound tight for parallel networks with affine latencies?
-Thirdly, for two-link networks with affine latency functions, a worst-case guarantee of $8/7$ also holds for the simple algorithm that selects the best flow from the Wardrop flow and the uncapped subgame perfect Nash equilibrium flow.
-How does this simple algorithm perform for arbitrary parallel networks?
+Can the upper bound in Theorem \ref{thm:main1} be extended from two link networks to arbitrary parallel link networks with affine latencies?
+Thirdly, for two link networks with affine latency functions, a worst-case guarantee of $8/7$ also holds for the simple algorithm that selects the best flow from the Wardrop flow and the uncapped Nash equilibrium flow.
+How does this simple algorithm perform for arbitrary parallel link networks?
 Fourthly, how do results change if we assume a different user behavior, like elastic users (Chau and Sim~\cite{ChSi03}, Hayrapetyan et al.~\cite{HaTaWe07} or Ozdaglar~\cite{Oz08}), atomic splittable users (Haurie and Marcotte~\cite{ha85}, Orda et al.~\cite{Or93} or Cominetti et al.~\cite{Co09}), or stochastic users (Daganzo and Sheffi~\cite{DaSh77} or Guo et al.~\cite{GuYaLi10})?